-Stewart Young, LandVest’s Regional Director on Cape Cod and in Boston’s western suburbs, compiles the LandVest Index.
-According to Young: “In 2021, the COVID-driven desire for refuge and a work-at-home lifestyle, strong financial markets, wealthy millennials, and improving rural internet continued to drive the market for high-end property sales across New England and the Adirondacks.”
+Stewart Young, LandVest’s Regional Director on Cape Cod and in Boston’s western suburbs, compiles the LandVest Index which tracks sales of high-end properties across New England and the Adirondacks.

 High-End Sales Volume

 “Sales volumes increased by 4% compared to 2021 (3,711 vs 3,563 sales).
 The rate of growth has diminished significantly compared to 40%+ growth in 2020 and 2021.
 Compared to our baseline year in 2006 (838 sales), sales are up 343%, and have recovered substantially from a bottom of 513 sales in 2009.
 High-end properties in the $2-3 million price range are experiencing bidding wars resulting in premiums for sellers, but at the highest end of the market, buyers are selective, value conscious, and are pushing back against overly aggressive pricing.”

 Young continues: “2020 ended with an historic lack of inventory and this problem continued through 2021 and 2022.
 While frustrating for buyers, sellers benefitted from multiple offers and the accompanying upward pressure on prices.
 Climate change continues to be a motivating factor with buyers from the West Coast purchasing in coastal Maine and New Hampshire and in the Woodstock, Lake Champlain, and Stowe markets of Vermont.”